wangmeng13thu/L3-F-TOUCH/prototype/readme.md

 The SMD LEDs used are LUXEON 2835 Color Line.
 The PCB of the LEDs are in PCB folder.

+The Marker used is ArUco Marker 4x4(50) which can be generated from [here](https://chev.me/arucogen/)

 The BOM is as follows:
 <p align="left">
   <img width="560" height="300" src="BOM .png">